mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 - `Tools->Board->Arduino Leonardo`

   In Arduino IDE you have to select board.
 In my case some reason "Arduino Leonardo" selections works better than "Arduino/Genuino Micro".
 With Leonardo-setting RX and TX leds are normally off and blinks when data is transfered to/from USB.
 With Micro-setting LED's are normally on and they blinks to off when data is transferring.
+Connect now your board ATmega32u4 through USB, the RX and TX leds should blink (if not, try another USB port).

 - `Tools->Port->COMx`

   Arduino IDE shows available COM-ports.
 In most cases it's biggest numbered COM-port.
 COM-port number can change when you start to upload program first time (COM-port number can be different after joystick-features are enabled).
 If this happens, just change COM-port and start upload again.
 When I tested with RetrOrangePi (Armbian Linux), port was `/dev/ttyACM0`.
+In Windows envoirement, do not use any USB HUB, it may interfere whit the comunication whit ATmega32u4 board.

 - Test your programming environment and upload